One day I died and went straight to Heaven where I was met by St Peter at the Gates.

 I gulped and waited as he tapped furiously on his electronic notepad.
 It bleeped once or twice and then he said.

-“Anyway … for your indulgence prayers to St Victor you get one week off from the Purification Center.”
+“Anyway … for your indulgence to St Victor you get one week off from the Purification Center.”

 I smiled silently.